OpenWIS/excel2wis/excel2wisxml_manual_v1.7.md

 Value is replaced by _"GTSPriorityN"_ with _N_ the 9th character of _MD Field_ cell value

 - **File name** [identified with its xpath]
-GFNC file name and associated information are added :
+One or several GFNC file name(s) and associated information are added :
     - file description (dynamic value : Resource title)
-    - file type (static value)
-    - file format name (static value)
-    - file format version (static value)

 - **Free links** [identified with its xpath]
 Several links can be added.
 3 tags are added for each link :